igorw/weblog/_posts/2013-12-03-stack-machines-shunting-yard.md

 infix-to-postfix compiler and a postfix calculator!

-You will find that it supports not only the operators `+`, `-`, `*`, `/` and `%`, but also custom parentheses that are completely removed from the resulting RPN.
+You will find that it supports not only the operators `+`, `-`, `*`, `/` and `%`, but also parentheses that are completely removed from the resulting RPN.

 In addition to that, adding support for new operators is as easy as adding an entry to `$operators` and an implementation to the `switch` statement in